Highlights

 Day 3: Pacuare River - Rafting (Class III-IV Rapids) - Puerto Viejo

 Depart after breakfast and brace yourself for a whitewater rafting experience that lasts 3.5 hours over class III-IV rapids.
-Once you travel further down the Pacuare, you'll encounter canyons, waterfalls, and virgin rainforests hugging both sides of the riverbanks.
+Once you travel farther down the Pacuare, you'll encounter canyons, waterfalls, and virgin rainforests hugging both sides of the riverbanks.
 During the calmer stretches, be on the lookout for various species of birds, like herons and ospreys, and other wildlife that roams the region, including river otters and capuchin monkeys.

 Around noon, your rafting journey will come to an end.
 Eat a deli-style lunch, change into dry clothes, then hop on a minibus.
-Now you're off to the Caribbean coast and your final destination: the village of Puerto Viejo.
+Now, you're off to the Caribbean coast and your final destination: the village of Puerto Viejo.
 You will have the evening to explore this town.
 Don't forget to try to local creole style rice and beans, cooked with coconut milk and served with fresh fish.
 It's something you won't find anywhere else in Costa Rica.

 For more ideas and inspiration, read Best Things to Do in Puerto Viejo de Talamanca.